A-Z of Student Services

 Dr. Walter Cramer, Dean of Students

-Community service is very important to Western and its students.
-Every year in September Western holds its annual Day of Service when students, faculty, and staff go out into the community to volunteer their time and labor to help local non-profit organizations and clean up the town.
-However, Western staff and students also volunteer year round.
+Community Service is very important to WCSU and its students.
+Every year in September WCSU holds its annual Day of Service when students, faculty, staff, and alumni go out into the community to volunteer their time and labor to help local not-for-profit organizations and clean up the town.
+However, WCSU staff and students also volunteer year round.
 Our community service webpage helps to match volunteers with opportunities and allows everyone to log their hours served.

 Computer Centers (Staffed)

-All students must have a Western Windows account to use the computer facilities at Western.
+All students must have a WCSU USER Account to use the computer facilities at WCSU.
 These facilities are staffed with student computer center assistants during operational hours.
-All centers are equipped with Windows desktops and Macs.
-Students can get their Windows accounts at these locations.

 Computer Labs (24 Hours)

 These labs are open 24/7.
-To gain access into these labs, students must swipe their WestConnect card through the facility's card reader and enter their four digit security PIN, which must first be obtained at the WestConnect ID Office (Old Main).
+To gain access into these labs, students must swipe their WestConnect card through the facility’s card reader and enter their four-digit security PIN.
+Students may obtain their ID at the WestConnect ID Office (Old Main).
 The 24-hour labs are not staffed with personnel but are monitored and maintained regularly.

 Conflict Resolution Project